jackfoxy/TestFSharpGlobalJson/README.md

 4. change nuget Thoth.Json 3.4.1 in the paket.dependencies file to nuget Thoth.Json 3.2
 5. .\\.paket\paket update Thoth.Json -g Client
-6. build will not succeed in both batch and Visual Studio
+6. build will now succeed in both batch and Visual Studio